peterrod54/Utilities/README.md

 + Download _LogSpear.exe_
 + When executing _LogSpear.exe_, you'll be prompted to enter the hostname of the server that you want to collect the log files from, and the start time (in hours) where you want LogSpear to begin collecting events
-+ Collecting the _Security_ logs requires elevated permissions (LogSpear will still collect log data without elevated permissions, but not the Security logs)

 ###### **NOTE:** Obscure antivirus engines register a false-positive regarding the LogSpear utility.
 It's recommended that you use a browser other than Microsoft Edge for downloading.